bigeasy/stencil/diary.markdown

 every regeneration, the HTML5 DOM will contain everything you need to rebuild the page if you send it over the wire.

-Stencil uses XML to express it's template langauge, but only for the sake of the parser.
+Stencil uses XML to express it's template language, but only for the sake of the parser.
 I don't like XML any more than you do.
 It is a meager idea taken far too far.
 I built Stencil using knowledge I wish I didn't have, and I'm using XML in ways that where not intended, and I pray these abuses offend the XML purists,